 Montblanc In April this tiny medieval town stages one of the best known medieval fayres in Catalonia.

-Sitges Located half way between Barcelona and Tarragona, Sitges is famous for it’s film festival, carnival and gay scene.
+Sitges Located half way between Barcelona and Tarragona, Sitges is famous for it’s film festival, carnival, beaches and gay scene.

 Poblet Monastery The 12th century Cistercian monastery of Santa Maria is located 50km inland from Tarragona.